instana/go-sensor/EventAPI.md

 The Instana Go Event API is a simple method to report custom events into your dashboard.
 These events can range from generic change events to more severe events tied to a specific host or service.

-Events are a versatile way to broaden the knowledge base that Instana has to continuously monitor and alert on your environment.
+Events are a versatile way to broaden the knowledge base that Instana has to continuously monitor, learn from and alert on your environment.

 # Example: A High Latency Service Event

-Suppose that we have a remote point of presence monitoring a specific public microservice from Eastern Asia that is critical to our infrastructure for that local area.
+Suppose that we have a remote point of presence monitoring a specific public microservice (_games_) in Eastern Asia that is critical to our infrastructure for that local area.
 When that monitor detects slow response times to it's queries, it reports a custom high latency event to Instana.

 The following example shows how such Go code would send a _critical_ event on the service _games_.